-On the table by the fire you would often find true Irish stew, a regular meal of common people.
+On the table, by the fire, you would often find true Irish stew, a regular meal of common people.
 It's always made with lamb, onions, and potatoes (of course), no questions asked.
 After that, variations abound.
 Most people add carrots, and it's not unusual to also find parsnips, peas, turnips, and/or celery.

 In this recipe which appears in The Frugal Gourmet on Our Immigrant Ancestors by Jeff Smith, onions, carrots, and potatoes round out the hearty dish.
-Make this stew the day before because it is even better reheated.

-- 6 pounds lamb (boneless shoulder, cut into 2-inch pieces)
+- 6 pounds lamb, boneless shoulder, cut into 2-inch pieces

 - 1 teaspoon salt

-- 1/2 teaspoon pepper (freshly ground)
+- 1/2 teaspoon freshly ground black pepper

-- 1/2 cup flour (all-purpose)
+- 1/2 cup all-purpose flour

-- 2 cloves garlic (peeled and finely chopped)
+- 2 cloves garlic, peeled and finely chopped

 - 2 teaspoons sugar

-- 4 cups carrots (cut into 1-inch pieces)
+- 4 cups carrots, cut into 1-inch pieces

-- 2 large onions (yellow, peeled and sliced)
+- 2 large onions, yellow, peeled and sliced

-- 3 pounds potatoes (peeled, quartered, and cut into 1/2-inch pieces)
+- 3 pounds potatoes, peeled, quartered, and cut into 1/2-inch pieces

-- 1 teaspoon thyme (dried, whole)
+- 1 teaspoon dried thyme

 - 1 bay leaf

-- 1/2 cup white wine (dry)
+- 1/2 cup dry white wine

 - Garnish: parsley (chopped)

-- Saute the bacon in a large frying pan.
+Sauté the bacon in a large frying pan.
 Reserve the fat and the bacon.

-Place the lamb, salt, pepper and flour in a large mixing bowl.
+Place the lamb, salt, pepper, and flour in a large mixing bowl.
 Toss to coat the meat evenly.

-- Reheat the frying pan.
+Reheat the frying pan.
 In batches, brown the lamb in the reserved bacon fat.
 If you run out of fat, use a little oil.

-- Transfer the browned meat to a 10-quart stovetop casserole, leaving about 1/4 cup of fat in the frying pan.
+Transfer the browned meat to a 10-quart stovetop casserole, leaving about 1/4 cup of fat in the frying pan.

-- Add the garlic and 1 chopped yellow onion to the pan and saute until the onion begins to color a bit.
+Add the garlic and 1 chopped yellow onion to the pan and sauté until the onion begins to color a bit.

-- Add the garlic-onion mixture to the casserole, along with the reserved bacon pieces, beef stock, and sugar.
+Add the garlic-onion mixture to the casserole, along with the reserved bacon pieces, beef stock, and sugar.

-- Cover and simmer for 1 1/2 hours, or until tender.
+Cover and simmer for 1 1/2 hours, or until tender.

-- Check for salt and pepper before serving and add if needed.
+Check for salt and pepper before serving and add if needed.

 Top with the parsley garnish before serving.